 )

-Common pitfall: The return value is in wei (micro-USDC), not USDC.
-Divide by 1e6 (or 10**6) to get the USDC amount.
+Common pitfall: The balance field is in wei (micro-pUSD), not pUSD.
+Divide by 1e6 (or 10**6) to get the pUSD amount.
 Forgetting this conversion is a frequent source of bugs.

 get_balance_allowance() Method

 Returns both your balance and the token allowance for a specific asset type.
-This is more detailed than get_balance() and is essential for checking whether you have sufficient allowance set for trading.
+This is the canonical way to check funds in V2 — it replaces the removed get_balance() — and is essential for checking whether you have sufficient allowance set for trading.

 Signature: